 In 2012 as Chris decided to leave corporate accounting and Mark completed his Penland Fellowship, the time felt right to take the opportunity to work together and Haand was born.
 The first year the business was run out of a decrepit farm house with no potable water and sketchy electricity.

 Mark and Chris hustled at gift shows and craft fairs, bidding for contracts to manufacture niche products.
 They fought for every sale to keep their heads above water.
 It was challenging, but ultimately gave them an income to move to a small warehouse in Eli Whitney, NC.

 Sales improved every year and eventually they were able to hire employees; two of their earliest hires are still employed today.
-Haand would not be where they are today without the hard work and sacrifice of those early employees.
+Haand would not be where it is today without the hard work and sacrifice of those early and current employees.
 Haand now employs a staff of 15 and operates out of a 13,000 square foot former hosiery mill in downtown Burlington, NC.

 Chris is responsible for the business side of Haand, making sure everything runs smoothly and efficiently.
 Mark is responsible for the design and creative direction of Haand.